Characteristics of the Spanish language in AX Semantics

 Nouns

 Lexicon entries for nouns may also be necessary for inflecting determiners, adjectives and pronouns correctly.
-They are omitted, if a lexicon entry is required, but missing.
+These are omitted from the output, if a lexicon entry is required, but missing.

 Examples